Find Affordable College Courses

 Read full report on Linguistics & Comparative Literature at University of North Texas

-With a ranking of #8, The University of Texas at Dallas did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
-Located in the city of Richardson, UT Dallas is a public school with a very large student population.
+The University of Texas at Dallas did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
+It came in at #8 on the list.
+Located in the medium-sized city of Richardson, UT Dallas is a public school with a very large student population.

 Of the 3 students majoring in comparative literature at UT Dallas, 67% are male and 33% are female.